wxy-nlp/MultiTaskNAT/README.md

 git clone https://github.com/wxy-nlp/MultiTaskNAT.git && cd MultiTaskNAT && pip install -e .
 ```

-## Training and Running
+## Training and Evaluating

-We integrate the training and running pipeline in an bash file in the "run" folder.
-You can change the variable
+We integrate the training and evaluating pipeline in a shell file in the "run" folder.
+You should check the configuration and modify it to adapt to your environment if neccesary.
+After this, you can just execute the command like "sh run_wmt14.sh" and start training and evaluating processes.